fraxflax/nw-watchdog/README.md

 * __--help | -h__

-	Shows this help, using \$PAGER if set to an executable, otherwise 'less' or 'more' if available in "/sbin:/bin:/usr/sbin:/usr/bin:\$PATH"<br>
+	Shows this help, using $PAGER if set to an executable, otherwise 'less' or 'more' if available in "/sbin:/bin:/usr/sbin:/usr/bin:$PATH"<br>
 (Use PAGER=cat to avoid using a pager).

 * __--no-ping-target | -P__